 Prior to joining Jenner & Block, Ms. Loeb served for more than six years in senior positions in the Executive Branch.
 Most recently, she served as an Associate Counsel in the Office of the White House Counsel, where she advised senior White House and Executive Branch Agency officials on high priority litigation and congressional and other investigations, managing risk on a variety of policy initiatives.
 Before joining the Office of the White House Counsel, Ms. Loeb served in several roles at the US Department of Justice, including Senior Counselor and Acting Chief of Staff of the Civil Rights Division.
 During her time in the Civil Rights Division, Ms. Loeb directed the Division's response to congressional oversight and inspector general investigations, oversaw the Division’s legislative and policy initiatives, and led the Division's hearing preparations and strategy for the successful confirmation of Thomas E. Perez as Secretary of Labor.

 Ms. Loeb’s practice at the firm includes representing companies and institutions facing challenges at the intersection of litigation, law enforcement, and government regulation, often during times of intense public scrutiny.
 To achieve client objectives, such as increasing regulator confidence that alleged misconduct will not recur and garnering public confidence in the outcome of an investigation, she leads internal investigations and creates comprehensive risk management strategies.
-Ms. Loeb has counseled companies and institutions in multipronged proceedings and inquiries by state and federal government agencies, including federal government debarment proceedings, inspector general investigations, and Equal Employment Opportunity Commission (EEOC) investigations.
-In addition, Ms. Loeb has extensive experience conducting sexual misconduct investigations.
+Ms. Loeb has counseled companies and institutions in multipronged proceedings and inquiries by state and federal government agencies, including federal government debarment proceedings, inspector general investigations, and Equal Employment Opportunity Commission investigations.
+In addition, she has extensive experience conducting sexual misconduct investigations.

 In 2012, Ms. Loeb served as a special assistant US attorney in the Eastern District of Virginia, where she prosecuted federal drug and wire fraud cases.
 From 2009 to 2010, Ms. Loeb was legislative and policy counsel in the White House Office of Legislative Affairs, where she helped enact the Healthy, Hunger-Free Kids Act of 2010 and student loan reform in the Healthcare and Education Reconcilation Act of 2010.